TunirKilikdar1/EDA-with-SQL/README.md

 This competitor layoff data analysis—covering the period from **March 2020 to February 2023**—provides critical insights into market dynamics and workforce reductions.
 Nearly **386,379** employees were laid off during this period, with companies, on average, reducing their workforce by **238** employees (or **25.92%**).
 High-profile complete shutdowns, particularly among well-funded companies like Katerra, Britishvolt, Quibi, and Deliveroo Australia, highlight the unpredictable nature of the market.

 Key findings indicate:
-- **Temporal Variations:** Peaks in shutdowns occurred in November 2022 and throughout 2022, with early 2023 already showing significant activity.
+- **Temporal Variations:** Peaks in shutdowns occurred in November 2022 and throughout 2022, with early 2023 showing significant activity.
 - **Industry and Geographic Concentration:** The consumer sector, along with the United States and India, bore the highest impact.
 - **Lifecycle Vulnerabilities:** Post-IPO and seed-stage companies were particularly affected, suggesting that maturity and funding stage play a crucial role in workforce stability.
 - **Seasonal Trends:** Strategic workforce planning is essential given the varying monthly layoff volumes.